When was WCS founded?

 There are approximately 632 students enrolled this school year in preschool-grade 12.

 From where do students come?

 Students in the United States come from 44 communities in Massachusetts, Rhode Island, and Connecticut.
-We have fourteen long-term international students from China, Denmark, and Korea.
+We have nineteen long-term international students from China and Korea.

 Is WCS accredited?

 Whitinsville Christian School has been fully accredited by the New England Association of Schools and Colleges (NEASC) since 1993.
-Next review in 2018.
+We recently completed a 5 year review in the fall of 2018.

 Do students take standardized tests?